chabe-bit/lavi/README.md

 * OpenGL 1.0
 * Time (delta_time, ticks)

-All you need is to include the header file and call two functions, lavi_init and lavi_update, nothing more.
+All you need to start is include the header file and call two functions, lavi_init and lavi_update, nothing more.
 If you're interested in adding more, instructions are at the bottom.
 ```c
 #include "lavi_platform.h"